Colombian Pastel Gloria

 The pastry is strongly associated with El Carmen de Bolívar, where it became a local culinary symbol.
 It is commonly enjoyed from bakeries and sweet shops as an afternoon snack, especially with coffee.

-Pastel Gloria Receta
+Colombian Pastel Gloria Recipe

 Colombian Pastel Gloria